WordPress/blueprints/blueprints/my-wordpress/submitting-plugins-and-apps.md

 - Notes about external services, API keys, paid features, tracking, or privacy-sensitive behavior.
 - Confirmation that the code is GPL-compatible or already approved in the WordPress.org Plugin Directory.

 Keep the pull request focused.
-A plugin-only submission should usually touch `blueprints/my-wordpress/plugins.json` and, if appropriate, `blueprints/my-wordpress/recipes.json`.
-An app submission should usually add one file under `apps/`, update `apps.json`, and optionally update `recipes.json`.
+A plugin-only submission should usually touch `blueprints/my-wordpress/plugins.json`.
+An app submission should usually add one file under `apps/` and update `apps.json`.

 ## Review Checklist